Udokailodigwe/JohnDeere-expense-reimbursement-portal-North-Karelia-freelance-template/README.md

 ## 📞 Support

-For API support and questions, please contact the backend development team.
+For API support and questions, please contact the development team.

 ---

-**© 2024 John Deere.
+**© 2025 John Deere.
 All rights reserved.**